NilsJPWerner/avant-coding-challenge/README.md

 ## Line of Credit

+This challenge is written in python 2.7

 ###Instructions
-1. Open a python shell in the credit directory with 'python'
+1. Open a python shell in the credit directory with `python`
-2. Import the line of credit class with 'from credit import lineOfCredit'
+2. Import the line of credit class with `from credit import lineOfCredit`
-3. Create a new instance with 'loc = lineOfCredit(apr, credit)' with the chosen values for apr and credit.
+3. Create a new instance with `loc = lineOfCredit(apr, credit)` with the chosen values for apr and credit.

+- To run the tests type python credit_test -v in terminal

 ###Supported operations:
-- 'loc.makeWithdrawl(100)' - Draws the chosen amount from the account.
+- `loc.makeWithdrawl(100)` - Draws the chosen amount from the account.
-- 'loc.makePayment(100)' - Pays the chosen amount into the account.
+- `loc.makePayment(100)` - Pays the chosen amount into the account.
 Note that interest will be paid off before the balance.
-- 'loc.progressDays(10)' - Progresses days by the chosen number.
+- `loc.progressDays(10)` - Progresses days by the chosen number.
 If the simulation reaches the end of a period, interest calculations are automatically calculated and the transactions of that period are pushed to the account history.
-- 'loc.currentDay()' - Prints the current day of the simulation and the remaining days before the end of the period.
+- `loc.currentDay()` - Prints the current day of the simulation and the remaining days before the end of the period.
-- 'loc.paymentDue()' - Prints the current payment due (balance and interest).
+- `loc.paymentDue()` - Prints the current payment due (balance and interest).
+- `loc.creditRemaining()` - Prints the remaining available credit.
+Note that a negative available credit is possible if interest accumulates to the point where the balance and interest are higher than the credit.

 ###Notes and assumptions
+- I assume that interest is calculated and payment is due on the first day of the next billing period.
+- I also assume that if two or more transactions are made on the same day, that interest only accumulates on the last principal balance that passes over into the next day.
+- I made my first day be 0 in order for the example scenarios to work (since there needs to be 15 days from the first day to day 15 for the interest calculation to be correct).